STEVE INSKEEP, Host:

 BRADY: The plane has six fuel tanks.
 Two are shaped like footballs and hang from the wings.

 MASTER SERGEANT GLEN BLACKMANN: These aren't bombs, these are tanks, fuel tanks.
 Those are your left external, your right external.
 Altogether, I think it holds about 53,000 pounds of fuel.

 BRADY: I have a calculator here.
 Fifty-three thousands pounds divided by 6.7 pounds per gallon - that's just under 8,000 gallons of fuel that the C-130 can hold.

-Mr. MICHAEL O'HANLON (Brookings Institution): The military, despite using all this oil, despite spending billions a year on its oil, is nonetheless perhaps the user that's at least risk in our whole nation of having its fuel supply cut off or having economics really crimp its ability to fill up the gas tank.
+MICHAEL O: The military, despite using all this oil, despite spending billions a year on its oil, is nonetheless perhaps the user that's at least risk in our whole nation of having its fuel supply cut off or having economics really crimp its ability to fill up the gas tank.

 BRADY: After all, in a time of war can the Department of Defense really say, well, let's not fly that mission this week because gas prices are too high?
 No, it really can't, says O'Hanlon.

 HANLON: So I don't think we have to worry too much about the current oil price increase causing a big problem for DOD.
 It is, in the short-term, a management challenge, and there many Pentagon comptroller types who are staying up late into the evening figuring out how to make this work.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.